DukeLearningInnovation/kits/readme.md

 # Terms
 Term | Our definition | | |
 -----|---------------|---|---
 Learning community | Functionally, for the time being, a course.
-Technically, a context that ties a Grouper group for a roster + guests to tools used by that group.
+Technically, a context that ties a Grouper group for a roster + guests to apps used by that group.
-Tool | A technology used by a learning community in the context of learning that is listed in /apps.
+App | A technology used by a learning community in the context of learning that is listed in /apps.
 Not limited to enterprise licensed technologies.
-School, departmental, and unlicensed tools will also be listed.
+School, departmental, and unlicensed apps will also be listed.
 Ecosystem | All of the integrated technologies used for learning at Duke.
 Shortened synonym for Learning Technology Ecosystem. | |
 User story| "As a *who*, I want *goal* so that *reasons*".
 These are the specification for design and development work.
 Acceptance criteria written in Gerkin These are tracked via a Github Label. | [All User Stories](https://github.com/DukeLearningInnovation/learn.duke/issues?q=is%3Aopen+is%3Aissue+label%3A%22user+story%22) | [![Add User Story](https://img.shields.io/badge/Add-User%20Story-green.svg)](https://github.com/DukeLearningInnovation/learn.duke/issues/new?template=user_story.md&labels=user%20story)
 Assumption | Unknowns that require further discussion, user research, or development iterations to be known.
 These are tracked via a Github Label. | [All Assumptions](https://github.com/DukeLearningInnovation/learn.duke/issues?q=is%3Aopen+is%3Aissue+label%3Aassumption) | [![Add User Story](https://img.shields.io/badge/Add-Assumption-green.svg)](https://github.com/DukeLearningInnovation/learn.duke/issues/new?labels=assumption)